mharitsnf/mharitsnf.github.io/content/posts/spherical-gerstner-waves/index.md

     VERTEX = grid;
 ...
 ```
 Now, we can use update this `basis` uniform when we want to rotate the plane.
-For example, this is the result when I change the basis to `(0.0, 1.0, 0.0), (-1.0, 0.0, 0.0), (0.0, 0.0, 1.0)`, which essentially making the plane to face right:
+For example, this is the result when I change the basis to `(0.0, 1.0, 0.0), (-1.0, 0.0, 0.0), (0.0, 0.0, 1.0)`, which essentially making the plane to face right instead of up:

 ![No distortion projection](1-4-rotated.png)